pranavgoyanka/MangaDownloader/README.md

 # MangaDownloader (WIP)
-a selenium based manga downloader
+a python based manga downloader

 Downloads any chapter from mangapanda
 Currently Downloads one chapter at a time